 The upcoming essay series will be an attempt to fill in the details of that hypothesis.
 In the next essay, I’ll continue by offering a working definition of what Qi and Harmonized Qi entail and explore how the specific stimulation of the joints – the sort of stress that we create on the joints in Yin Yoga – benefits the Qi flow and its various functions.
 And then going forward, I’ll be looking at how Yin Yoga offers a plausible benefit to each of the organ networks of Chinese Medicine.

-This Saturday (June 12), I’ll be offering the first workshop in a series that will run in parallel with this essay series: Circulating and Harmonizing the Qi with Yin Yoga: The Role of the Liver – Principles and Practice.
-If you’d like to experientially explore these themes and learn how they fit within a larger spiritual paradigm, I encourage you to join me this Saturday.
-All attendees receive lifetime access to the recording of this workshop in our online library.
+I’ve offered the first workshop in a series that will run in parallel with this essay series: Circulating and Harmonizing the Qi with Yin Yoga: The Role of the Liver – Principles and Practice.
+If you’d like to experientially explore these themes and learn how they fit within a larger spiritual paradigm, the recorded workshop is available for purchase, and you will receive lifetime access to the recording of this workshop in our online library.

 For now, I wish you a smooth and harmonious day,